 The river may derive its name from the Celtic ‘lug’ meaning ‘bright’, hence Lughton, now Luton.
 Both the river and the town may have been named after Lugh, the Celtic god of light and of the harvest.

 The source of the Lea is a natural spring that rises from the chalk aquifer at Leagrave in the Chiltern hills north of Luton.
 It flows some 42 miles through Bedfordshire, Hertfordshire and north-east London, where it becomes the Lee Navigation, and discharges into the Thames at Bow Creek.
-Tributaries further downstream include the Ash, the Rib, the Mimram, the Beane, the Quin and the Stort, all of which are officially classified as chalk streams - shallow, fast-flowing and high in nutrients.
-There are only about 200 such streams in the world and most of these are in England.
+Tributaries further downstream include the Ash, the Rib, the Mimram, the Beane, and the Quin which together with the Lea, are officially classified as chalk streams - naturally shallow, fast-flowing and high in nutrients.
+There are only about 200 such streams/rivers in the world and most of these are in England.
 Chalk streams support a wide range of wildlife including species such as otters, water voles, mink and kingfishers and many species of coarse fish.

 The river enters the parish of Wheathampstead about 200 metres east of Batford Mill on the Lower Luton Road and leaves at Flint Bridge, which is also the boundary between the Ayot and Brocket estates.
 Riparian landowners in this stretch include private house-owners, farmers, livery stables, the Parish Council, the Verulam Angling Club and the Ayot estate, based at Waterend House.